 PRESS KIT

-Aimee Lucido is the author of EMMY IN THE KEY OF CODE, RECIPE FOR DISASTER, her picture book debut, PASTA PASTA LOTSA PASTA (Beach Lane Books/Simon & Schuster, July 2024), and the upcoming WORDS APART (Versify, 2025).
-She got her MFA in writing for children and young adults at Hamline University and lives with her husband, daughter, and dog in Berkeley, CA where she likes to do trivia, run, and write crossword puzzles.
+Aimee Lucido is the author of EMMY IN THE KEY OF CODE, RECIPE FOR DISASTER, and several upcoming books including WORDS APART (MG, Versify, 2025), PASTA, PASTA, LOTSA PASTA (PB, Beach Lane, 2024) and LUCKY PENNY (CB, Apples and Honey, 2024).
+She got her MFA in writing for children and young adults at Hamline University and her first readers are always her husband, her daughter, and her dog.
+In her spare time, she likes to do trivia and write crossword puzzles, which are often published in The New York Times and The New Yorker.

 aimeelucido.com